Ever wonder why Windows Server and SQL Server Customers choose Azure?

 - Create your own private Azure region with Azure Stack.
-Use it to run IaaS – Windows Server and Linux Virtual Machines – as well as other Azure services in your own datacenter.
+Use it to run IaaS – Windows Server and Linux Virtual Machines – and other Azure services in your data center.

 Why run Windows Server and SQL Server anywhere else?

 The answer is clear: migrating your workloads to Azure can yield significant savings and enhanced security.
 Why would you pay 5 times more for Windows Server and SQL Server on AWS?
-Finally, don’t overlook the value of a single point of support, such as AISN, across your hybrid cloud.
+Finally, don’t overlook the value of a single support point, such as AISN, across your hybrid cloud.
 When issues arise, you get resolution faster with a single vendor to call.”

 Interested in asking some questions about Azure?
 Why not contact us and learn how we can help?